MarcPayz/Phishing-Analysis-Project/README.md

 ## General Knowledge
-Before I begin I will give a litle background on Sublime Text, Wannabrowser, DomainTools, URL2PNG and VirusTotal
+Before I begin I will give a litle background on Sublime Text, Wannabrowser, DomainTools, URL2PNG and VirusTotal.
 <br>

 Sublime is a text editor which I will be using for identifying and retrieving email artifacts.